Cognigy/Documentation/Cognigy-docs-specs.md

 ### TASK: Content carry over

 * Carrying over the installation docs from pdf to markdown
-* Carrying over all content from CDocs in ReadMe.io
+* Carrying overall content from CDocs in ReadMe.io

 ### TASK: SEO & Redirecting links